Charter of Human Rights and Responsibilities

 People are protected from having their property taken, unless the law says it can be taken.

-Everyone has the right to freedom and safety.
-The right to liberty includes the right to not be arrested or detained except in accordance with the law.
+Everyone has the right to freedom and security.
+This right includes the right to not be arrested or detained except in accordance with the law.
 The right to security means that reasonable steps must be taken to ensure the physical safety of people who are in danger of physical harm.

-People have the right to be treated with humanity if they are accused of breaking the law and are detained.
+People have the right to be treated humanely, with respect and dignity if they are accused of breaking the law and are detained.

 Rights of children in the criminal process (section 23)